pocketworks/git2pdf/README.md

 ![](http://www.pocketworks.co.uk/images/git2pdf/logo.png)

+by [Pocketworks](http://pocketworks.co.uk), a UK mobile apps and sales technology development company.

 # Git2Pdf

 **Print physical Kanban cards from your GitHub issues, and stick that sweet stuff on your office wall**